 - a) Solar Energy System (SES) means a device, including its components and subsystems that collects solar energy for electricity generation, consumption, or transmission, or for thermal applications.
-SESs are categorized as three types depending on how the system is incorporated into the existing land use: - 1) Integrated Solar Energy System means an SES where the solar materials are incorporated into the building materials, such that the building and solar system are reasonably indistinguishable, or where the solar materials are used in place of traditional building components, such that the SES is structurally an integral part of the house, building, or other structure.
-An Integrated SES may be incorporated into, among other things, a building façade, skylight, shingles, canopy, light, or parking meter.
+SESs are categorized as three types depending on how the system is incorporated into the existing land use: - (1.)
+Integrated Solar Energy System means an SES where the solar materials are incorporated into the building materials, such that the building and solar system are reasonably indistinguishable, or where the solar materials are used in place of traditional building components, such that the SES is structurally an integral part of the house, building, or other structure.
+An Integrated SES may be incorporated into, among other things, a building façade, skylight, shingles, canopy, light, or parking meter. - (2.)
+Rooftop Solar Energy System means an SES that is structurally mounted to the roof of a house, building, or other structure and does not qualify as an Integrated SES. - (3.)
+Ground Mounted Solar Energy System means an SES that is structurally mounted to the ground and does not qualify as an Integrated SES.
+Ground Mounted SESs are subcategorized as follows: - Small Scale Ground Mounted Energy System (Small Scale SES) which is a Ground Mounted SES with a footprint of less than two thousand five hundred (2,500) square feet. - Intermediate Scale Ground Mounted Energy System (Intermediate Scale SES) which is a Ground Mounted SES with a footprint of between two thousand five hundred one (2,501) square feet and five-ten (5 10) acres. - Large Scale Ground Mounted Solar Energy System (Large Scale SES) means a Ground Mounted SES with a footprint of more than five (5) ten (10) acres.

-- 2) Rooftop Solar Energy System means an SES that is structurally mounted to the roof of a house, building, or other structure and does not qualify as an Integrated SES. - 3) Ground Mounted Solar Energy System means an SES that is structurally mounted to the ground and does not qualify as an Integrated SES.
-Ground Mounted SESs are subcategorized as follows: - (a) Small Scale Ground Mounted Energy System (Small Scale SES) which is a Ground Mounted SES with a footprint of less than two thousand five hundred (2,500) square feet. - (b) Intermediate Scale Ground Mounted Energy System (Intermediate Scale SES) which is a Ground Mounted SES with a footprint of between two thousand five hundred one (2,501) square feet and five (5) acres. - (c) Large Scale Ground Mounted Solar Energy System (Large Scale SES) means a Ground Mounted SES with a footprint of more than five (5) acres - b) Exempt Solar Energy System (Exempt SES) means a SES that is a facility of a municipally owned electric system or public utility regulated by the Kentucky Public Service Commission or Federal Energy Regulatory Commission, which is exempt from planning and zoning requirements under KRS 100 and otherwise in conformance with then-existing law or regulation. - c) Footprint of the SES is calculated by drawing a perimeter around the outermost SES panels and any equipment necessary for the equipment to function, such as transformers and inverters.
+- b) Exempt Solar Energy System (Exempt SES) means a SES that is a facility of a municipally owned electric system or public utility regulated by the Kentucky Public Service Commission or Federal Energy Regulatory Commission, which is exempt from planning and zoning requirements under KRS 100 and otherwise in conformance with then existing law or regulation. - c) Footprint of the SES is calculated by drawing a perimeter around the outermost SES panels and any equipment necessary for the equipment to function, such as transformers and inverters.
 The footprint does not include perimeter fencing or visual buffers, nor transmission lines or portions thereof that are required to connect the SES to a utility or customer outside the SES perimeter. - d) Siting Board Regulated SES means a SES that constitutes a "merchant electric siting facility" under KRS 278, the construction and siting of which is subject to review and approval of the Kentucky State Board on Electric Generation and Transmission Siting.
-A merchant electric siting facility is an electricity generating facility or facilities that, together with all associated structures and facilities are capable of operating at an aggregate capacity of ten megawatts (10 MW) or more and sell the electricity produced in the wholesale market, at rates and charges not regulated by the Kentucky Public Service Commission.
+A merchant electric siting facility is an electricity generating facility or facilities that, together with all associated structures and facilities are capable of operating at an aggregate capacity of ten megawatts (10 MW) or more and sell the electricity produced in the wholesale market, at rates and charges not regulated by the Kentucky Public Service Commission. - e) Prime Farmland means a map unit identified by the Natural Resources Conservation Service of the United States Department of Agriculture as having the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops and is available for these uses.